Articles

 Absorb LMS uses a custom, quote-based pricing model.

-• Pricing Model: Tailored to each organization, factoring in internal/external learners, advanced features (like course authoring), and integrations.
+- Pricing Model: Tailored to each organization, factoring in internal/external learners, course authoring, and advanced features.

 For an insurance agency with 50 employees, expect pricing to be well above typical SMB budgets, with no entry-level or free tier available.